 Many pools will not operate at all when the filter is clogged and even if they will, they do not function optimally.
 Dirt and debris if not removed can be unsafe and damaging to your pool water pipes and filter.
 It is can be costly to replace all your pool water pipes and pump.

-While you can still hire the services of a qualified pool technician to clean your filter and maintain the pool, there are many reasons why you should consider doing it yourself.
+While you can still hire the services of a qualified pool technician to clean your filter and maintain the pool, there are many reasons why you should learn how to clean a pool filter by doing it yourself.
 However, if you have difficulties doing these tasks on your own, then it is still advisable that you hire an expert.
+We know you're a little DIY, thats why you want to know how to clean a pool filter.
 Here are some of the primary benefits of doing a clean you should clean the filter yourself.

 Cleaning your pool filter regularly helps to extend to expand its lifetime.
 You certainly do not have to replace your filter every time it gets dirty, you can clean and use it again.
 This will help you to save a significant amount of money.